-D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering first-year student?

 If yes, what is the minimum number of credits and the unit of measure?

 1 credit

 D5 Indicate all items required of transfer students to apply for admission: